ZachNeville/Clusterability/clusterability/README.md

 If using PCA as the dimension reduction technique, this is a logical determines if the variables are shifted to be zero centered.
 The default is `TRUE`.
 ##### pca_scale
 If using PCA for dimension reduction, this is a logical value that determines if the variables are scaled to have unit variance.
 The default is `TRUE`.
+##### spca_method
+If using sparse PCA for dimension reduction, this is the sparse PCA method to use.
+Either `"EN"` for the elasticnet implementation (default) or `"VP"` for the variable projection implementation.
 ##### is_dist_matrix
 This is a logical value indicating if the **data** argument is a distance matrix.
 This is `FALSE` by default.
 If it is `TRUE`, then the lower triangular portion of **data** will be extracted and used.
 ##### completecase
 This is a logical value indicating if a complete case analysis should be performed.
 This is `FALSE` by default.
 Missing data must be removed before a test can be performed, which can be done either manually by the user or by specifying `TRUE` for the **completecase** argument.
 ## Additional Parameters and Details
-Parameters to customize the Dip Test are prefixed with *d_* and the Silverman Test with *s_*.
+Parameters to customize the behavior of sparse PCA are prefixed with *spca_*, Dip Test with *d_* and Silverman Test with *s_*.
 Documentation for these parameters, along with additional details for the parameters described above, is provided in the documentation for `clusterabilitytest()`, which can be found by executing the following command:

 ``` r
 ?clusterabilitytest